Pienskoi/deployment-platform-module/README.md

 #### [Certificates](certs/):
 Install and trust TLS certificates using:
-- [Ansible playbook](certs/ansible.yml) on all Ansible managed nodes
 - [Kubernetes DaemonSet](certs/kubernetes.yaml) on Kubernetes cluster

 I used Wireguard VPN server to access my VPC.
 I chose Wireguard because I need client-to-site connection and it's relatively easy to setup compared to OpenVPN and other VPN protocols.